 Usually, my cat ignores me after vacation and some other strange behavior.
 What about yours?

 Now you are back from vacation.
 It is time to bond again with your cat.
-He is acting strange since you are back, and you want to re-establish the earlier friendship.
-Some cats may be ignoring you.
+He has been acting strange since you returned, and you want to re-establish the earlier friendship.
+Unfortunately, some cats may be ignoring you.
 Some of them may hiss at you and even fight.

-Here some tips to get back in your cat good grace.
+Here are some tips to get back in your cat’s good grace.

 When you get back home, test your cat’s reaction.
-If you see that he doesn’t want to be with you, leave him some space, come back after a few hours or wait that he comes to you.
+If you see that he doesn’t want to be with you, leave him some space, come back after a few hours, or wait for him to come to you.
 Make him smell your hands and be used to you being there again.

 If you want to accelerate things a bit, use treats.
-You can go to your cat with treats in your hands and have him eat it from it or place the treats near you and make your cat come to eat it; you can try decreasing the distance.
+You can go to your cat with treats in your hands and have him eat them from it, or place the treats near you and make your cat come to eat them; you can try decreasing the distance.

 Take out his favorite toys and play with him.
-Playtime is a good way to bond with your cat again.
+Playtime is an excellent way to bond with your cat again.
 Take some time every day.
-When my cat ignores me after vacation, I try to play with him, give him treats.
+When my cat ignores me after vacation, I try to play with him and give him treats.
 In other words, try to ask for forgiveness!

 Even though some scientific theories may advocate cats as detached animals, but cats are definitively not.
-If you have lived with enough cats in your life, you may know that they are really affectionate animals.
+If you have lived with enough cats, you may know they are affectionate animals.
 They have their way of showing it.

 They, for sure, remember you.
-They know who are you, however since you have gone and left “their” territory, now you have to find a way to be “accepted” again.
+They know who you are; however, since you have gone and left “their” territory, you must find a way to be “accepted” again.

 Cats may show those signs if they suffer from separation anxiety from their owner: